-What Salary Does a Security Guard Make?
-Guide for Employers in 2024
+A Security Officer Salary Guide for Employers in 2024

-Wondering how much security guards make in your state and across the country?
-We’ve got you covered with average hourly rates and salary ranges from each state.
+Wondering how much security officers make in your state and across the US?
+Our guide covers each state's hourly rates and security officer salary ranges.

-According to the latest data from the Bureau of Labor Statistics (BLS), the average annual security guard salary in the United States is $40,440 — an average hourly wage of $19.44.
+According to the latest data from the Bureau of Labor Statistics (BLS), the average annual security officer salary in the United States is $40,440 — an average hourly wage of $19.44.

 Average security guard salary by city

-National and state averages are helpful, but sometimes you need to drill down to the city level.
-Here, we'll unpack security guard salary data for major cities and metropolitan areas across the US.
+Sometimes, you need to drill down to the city level and go beyond national and state averages.
+Here, we'll unpack security officer salary data for major cities and metropolitan areas across the US.

 Major metropolitan areas